RICS Awards (2014)

 RICS Awards (2013)

-A purpose built 24-hour facility on a brownfield site, the Adelaide Maintenance Depot serves Translink's fleet of trains, providing stabling, re-fuelling and wash facilities along with a maintenance and cleaning shed and associated offices, staff facilities and storage.
+A purpose built 24-hour facility on a brownfield site, the Adelaide Train Maintenance Facility serves Translink's fleet of trains, providing stabling, re-fuelling and wash facilities along with a maintenance and cleaning shed and associated offices, staff facilities and storage.

 The design concept was to create a hierarchy of buildings across the site, with the Depot being the main building.
 A consistent palette of materials was used across all of the buildings in order to create a cohesive identity for the overall site.